maxwellito/triangulart/README.md

 ## for v2.1 (aka neverland)

+- Auto save (but better, with little signal)
+- Responsive layout (the menu and nav is clunky)
+- Better care of error cases
 - MASSIVE PERF ISSUES ON BIG WORKSPACE : MOVE TO CANVAS (and light the weight of triangulart class)
 - Zoom in/out
 - Clipboard!